Sue Dibny: In other media

-Sue Dearbon appears in The CW television series The Flash, portrayed by Natalie Dreyfuss.
-She is initially alluded to in the fifth season finale before Ralph Dibny works to find her in sixth season.
+Sue Dearbon appears in The Flash, portrayed by Natalie Dreyfuss.
+She is initially alluded to in the fifth season finale before Ralph Dibny works to find her in the sixth season.
 He eventually finds her in Central City, wherein she manipulates him into helping her seek revenge on the crime syndicate Black Hole for extorting her parents.
 Upon realizing this, Dibny convinces Dearbon to give up her vendetta, only for the latter to be framed by Eva McCulloch for the death of Black Hole's leader, Joseph Carver.
-In the seventh season, Dearbon and Dibny succeed in clearing her name before leaving to dismantle other Black Hole cells, though Dearbon would return to help the Flash and his allies.
+In the seventh season, Dearbon and Dibny succeed in clearing her name before leaving to dismantle other Black Hole cells, though Dearbon would later return to help the Flash and his allies.